manosandroulidakis/login_app/README.md

 ## Demo Web Application

-This app uses Bootstrap, jinja, Fask and a mysql database to create a login API with the option of password recovery.
+This app uses Bootstrap, jinja, Flask and a mysql database to create a login API with the option of password recovery.
 In order to interact with the API follow the steps listed below: